thecaffiend/wrap_c_for_python/README.md

 * little control of the generated stuff. (e.g. char string max len 32 throws a TypeError if len exceeded. rather than truncating the str at max len here, it has to be handled elsewhere, like in a wrapper class)
+* structs with arrays of structs are weird. adding __getitem__ and __setitem__ implementations is required in the interface, and the struct containing the array of structs is then subscriptable (and the array member of the struct wrapper is ignorable).
+Perhaps there is a better way (without modification of the header)?

 ## To come (maybe)
 * pybindgen